OfficeDev/office-js-docs-pr/docs/testing/debug-function-command.md

 1. Rerun the function command.
 The process stops on your breakpoints.

 > [!TIP]
-> There is more detailed information in [Debug add-ins in Office on the web](debug-add-ins-in-office-online.md).
+> For more detailed information, see [Debug add-ins in Office on the web](debug-add-ins-in-office-online.md).

-## Debugging function commands in Outlook add-ins on Windows
+## Debug function commands in Outlook add-ins on Windows

 If your development computer is Windows, there is a way that you can debug a function command on Outlook desktop.
 See [Debug function commands in Outlook add-ins](../outlook/debug-ui-less.md).